nrwl/nx/docs/generated/packages/nx/documents/init.md

 ---
 title: 'init - CLI command'
 description: 'Adds Nx to any type of workspace.
-It installs nx, creates an nx.json configuration file and optionally sets up distributed caching.
+It installs nx, creates an nx.json configuration file and optionally sets up remote caching.
 For more info, check https://nx.dev/recipes/adopting-nx.'
 ---

 # init

 Adds Nx to any type of workspace.
-It installs nx, creates an nx.json configuration file and optionally sets up distributed caching.
+It installs nx, creates an nx.json configuration file and optionally sets up remote caching.
 For more info, check https://nx.dev/recipes/adopting-nx.

 ## Usage